 pm3d is an splot style for drawing palette-mapped 3d and 4d data as color/gray maps and surfaces.
-It uses a pm3d algorithm which allows plotting gridded as well as non-gridded data without preprocessing, even when the data scans do not have the same number of points.
+It uses an algorithm that allows plotting gridded as well as non-gridded data without preprocessing, even when the data scans do not have the same number of points.